Increase Cervical Mucus To Get Pregnant

 - Miso soup with tofu and seaweed

-What food should I avoid?
+What food should I avoid to increase cervical mucus?

 Caffeine, alcohol, sugar and food that is too spicy will all deplete your levels of Yin still further so give them a wide berth!